 - 10 GB Ethernet NIC

-Examples of Portworx performance as measured by fio
+Examples of Portworx performance

 The following graphs show the results of running fio against the underlying baremetal hardware and comparing it to the performance of a Portworx volume that used the underlying hardware for storage provisioning.
 The graphs show the overhead, or delta, between running the same test on the raw volume and on a PX volume.